eralpship/web-dev-workshop/docs/fetch-data.md

   ...
 ```

-Now when you click on cities your javascript console show these.
+Now when you click on cities your javascript console shows this:

 ```bash
 city key 127964